Consumer Logistics for Texas Solar Installs

 When interested homeowners get a free San Antonio solar quote, a consultant asks them questions to determine if they are a good fit for solar.

-San Antonians interested in getting residential from Go Solar Group must:
+Residents of San Antonio who are interested in getting residential solar from Go Solar Group must:

 - Own their home: If the individual is renting, the landlord needs to purchase the array.
 Renters can also choose to participate in community solar programs.